CRL / JSTOR Print Archive Project

 Project Purpose

-The goal of CRL's JSTOR print archive is to assemble a collection of JSTOR print volumes that match most of those in the JSTOR electronic collections.
-The exception is for JSTOR collections that are not widely held by CRL member libraries.
-Currently these are titles found in the Ireland and the British Pamphlets Collections.
+The goal of CRL's JSTOR print archive is to assemble a collection of JSTOR archive journal volumes in print form.
+The titles match most of those in the JSTOR Archive Collections.
+We make an exception for JSTOR collections that are not widely held by CRL member libraries, this includes titles found in the Ireland and the British Pamphlets Collections.

 The CRL JSTOR print archive is for the use of CRL library members.
 It provides CRL member libraries with the assurance that print versions of all JSTOR archive titles are available should the JSTOR electronic archive be unable to meet the needs of our members.
 The volumes in the CRL JSTOR archive are received through donation from CRL member libraries.
-CRL will preserve the volumes, and provide them to members when appropriate.
+CRL commits to preserving the volumes, and providing them to members when appropriate.

-A complete list of JSTOR archived titles is available on the JSTOR website at (http://about.jstor.org/content-collections/journals).
+A complete list of JSTOR archived titles is available on the JSTOR website.

 Current JSTOR Holdings

 CRL has identified the roles and responsibilities of JSTOR print archive donors and CRL in this document: Roles and responsibilities of donor library.
-Please contact us if you have any questions about this document.
+Please contact us if you have any questions.
+CRL's JSTOR Print Archive email is (jstorarchive at crl dot edu).

 Environmental Conditions